 Having a rolling cash flow and updating it at a minimum weekly will help you make sure that you are staying on top of any issues that may come to ahead.

 Questions you should ask yourself – be truthful

 - Do I know where my business is at financially?

 - Have I spoken to my suppliers and customers and do I have a clear understanding of where they currently stand?

 - Do I need help?
 If so, make sure they are qualified.

-The CFO Centre has been assisting SME’s for 20 years, offering highly experienced Chief Financial Officers on a flexible, part-time basis.
+The CFO Centre has been assisting SME’s for 21 years.
+We offer highly experienced Chief Financial Officers on a flexible, part-time basis.
 As CFO’s we are qualified CPA’s or CA’s with extensive commercial experience across multiple sectors, so we know what to look for and how to respond.

 Hire a superstar part-time CFO